 Remember!
 Teeth can take up to one year or more to stabilize after braces.

 Once you have been cleared to set the retainers aside, you may find that your bruxism disorder is still in full swing.
 If you are grinding or clenching, you will most likely need to continue to wear an appliance that will protect your teeth (aka custom night guard).
 Now, a night guard is not typically worn on both teeth arches.
-You will need to first decide whether you should wear an upper or lower guard.
+You will need to first decide whether you should wear an upper, or lower guard.

-You are still breaking up that direct tooth on tooth contact so you are giving your teeth protection from one another.
+You are still breaking up that direct tooth on tooth contact, so you are giving your teeth protection from one another.
 However, (again) the durability of the thin dental retainer is not great and it will wear quickly.
 Also, the need for jaw support is still not being resolved through the use of the lone dental retainer.
 The best solution would be to wear a dental retainer on the upper and lower teeth because:

 - If you’re wearing thin dental retainers on both the upper and lower teeth, these appliances can sometimes be worn effectively in lieu of a dental night guard.

-If you have finished wearing braces, keep this in mind: Your dentist worked very hard during your orthodontic treatment to make sure that not only your teeth reach optimal results but that your bite is correct.
+If you have finished wearing braces, keep this in mind: Your dentist worked very hard during your orthodontic treatment to make sure that not only your teeth reach optimal results, but that your bite is correct.
 It’s important to wear upper and lower retainers to keep the bite correctly positioned.

 “Can I use my night guard as a dental retainer then?”

 A hard night guard will act to keep the teeth in position.
 It must be a completely hard night guard device in order to keep the teeth from shifting.
 A soft night guard will be of no use in keeping the teeth in a desired position.
-However, it would be too thick to wear on both the upper and lower teeth (refer back to answer to first question).
+However, it would be too thick to wear on both the upper and lower teeth (refer back to the first question).